 course.
 Check with your insurance agent to see if you might qualify for a discount with your

 Go here to see what topics are taught in our FREE Boating Course"..
-America's
+America's Boating

-meetings and on-water activities.
+activities.
 It's about fun...but it is also about "safe boating through education."
 We would love to

 have you "come aboard"!!
 Be sure to look at our Photo Album to see the many activities and

-fun events our squadron conducts each year.
+fun events our club conducts each year.

 Indiana, a "river city", on the Ohio River at mile marker 792.5.
 We are located in the

 LST 325 (Landing Ship Tank ---- an amphibious vessel designed to land "battle-ready" tanks,

 PURPOSE OF EVANSVILLE BEND: